Depression Therapy

 Depression is treatable.
 We can help you look forward to life and find happiness in the things you once enjoyed again.
 You do not have to live with depression forever and you certainly do not have to battle it alone.
 Many people have successful treatment through depression therapy, medication, or a combination of the two.
 Trust Mental Health can match you with a therapist that will help you find new ways of looking at your situation and create concrete steps to get your life back on track.

 Through the guidance and support of depression therapy, you can learn to ease your unhappiness through intentionality and paying attention to the present moment.
 We understand that depression therapy is not a one-size-fits-all treatment, and are committed to finding the best solution tailored to you.
 With the right treatment, we can find a way out.
+We offer severe depression treatment, as well as more mild depression treatment.
+No matter the extent of your symptoms, you deserve support.

 Sadness is normal, but don’t let depression take control of your life.
-Take the step toward mental wellness and contact us for a free 15 minute consultation.
-Our team of BIPOC therapists offers therapy in California, both in person and online, via telehealth.
+Take the step toward mental wellness and contact us for a free 15-minute consultation.
+Our team of BIPOC therapists offers therapy in California, both in-person and online, via telehealth.